-Abstract-In 1982 Ungerboeck presented a set-partitioning design technique for trellis coded modulation (TCM).
-Although this technique directly assigns constellation points to the branches of the trellis, it has been shown that the codes Ungerboeck designed may be represented by a linear convolutional code with a mapper that assigns a series of coded bits to a constellation point.
+In 1982 Ungerboeck presented a set-partitioning design technique for trellis coded modulation (TCM).
+Although this technique directly assigns constellation points to the branches of the trellis, it has been shown that the same optimal code can be accomplished by a convolutional code with a mapper that assigns a series of coded bits to a constellation point.
 This notion has remained with the appearance of turbo codes.
-Therefore, parallel concatenated trellis coded modulation (PC-TCM) has been traditionally designed using parallel concatenated linear convolutional codes with a bits-to-symbol mapper.
-This paper shows that in the case of PC-TCM the use of convolutional codes and a mapper could be too restrictive, and that designing a nonlinear turbo code directly assigning constellation points to the output branches of the constituent codes can improve the performance.
-Also, an extension of Benedetto's uniform interleaver for nonlinear constituent codes is presented.
+Therefore, parallel concatenated trellis coded modulation (PC-TCM) has been traditionally designed using parallel concatenated convolutional codes with a bits-to-symbol mapper.
+This paper shows that for higher-order modulations using linear codes is too restrictive.
+Parallel Concatenated Nonlinear Trellis Coded Modulation (PC-NLTCM) which directly assigns constellation points as output-labels to the branches of the trellis can outperform PC-TCM.
 Simulation results are shown for a 2 bits/s/Hz 16-state nonlinear turbo code with 8PSK.
-This code is within 0.5 dB away from capacity with an interleaver length of 10000 bits, and outperforms previous published linear turbo code by around 0.2 dB.
+This code is less than 0.5 dB away from capacity at a BER $= 10^{-5}$ with an interleaver length of 10000 bits, and outperforms previous published linear turbo code by around 0.2 dB.
+To facilitate analysis of the new codes, an extension of Benedetto's uniform interleaver analysis to handle nonlinear constituent codes is presented.